Children - if you are worried about anything you see online, find a trusted adult to talk to, at home or in school.

-As part of your child's curriculum and the development of ICT skills, Peter Gladwin School is providing supervised access to the Internet.
-We believe that the use of the World Wide Web/Learning Platform and e-mail is worthwhile and is an essential skill for children as they grow up in the modern world.
+As part of your child's curriculum and the development of computing skills, Peter Gladwin School is providing supervised access to the Internet.
+We believe that the use of the World Wide Web/Google Classrooms Learning Platform and e-mail is worthwhile and is an essential skill for children as they grow up in the modern world.

 How is our School Network Protected?